 This soup isn’t ideal for freezing with the noodles in it, as they tend to get mushy after the freeze/thaw process.
-If you wanted to leave the noodles out and add later when ready to use the soup, that would work.
+If you wanted to leave the noodles out and add them later when ready to use the soup, that would work.

 Get the Recipe: Chicken Paprikash Soup

 - 1 boneless chicken breast, or 2 boneless chicken thighs, cut into bite-sized pieces *or see Note 1 for pre-cooked chicken options